Supreme Court rejects prosecutor's push to fast-track ruling in Trump election subversion case

 The issue will now be decided by the U.S. Court of Appeals for the District of Columbia Circuit, which has signaled it will act quickly to decide the case.
 Special counsel Jack Smith had cautioned that even a rapid appellate decision might not get to the Supreme Court in time for review and final word before the court’s traditional summer break.

-The justices turned down the request for swift action in a single-sentence order Friday afternoon.
-As is the court’s custom, the court gave no explanation for the decision.
-The Justice Department declined to comment.
+The justices turned down Smith's request in a single-sentence order Friday.
+As is customary, the court gave no explanation for the decision.

 With the justices remaining out of the dispute for now, additional appeals are likely that could delay the case.
 If the appeals court, which is set to hear arguments on Jan.
-9, turns down Trump's immunity claims, the former president could then ask for the Supreme Court to get involved — giving the justices another opportunity to decide whether they want to weigh in on the legally untested question.
+9, turns down Trump's immunity claims, he could then ask for the Supreme Court to get involved — giving the justices another opportunity to decide if they want to weigh in.

-She already has rejected the Trump team's arguments that an ex-president could not be prosecuted over acts that fall within the official duties of the job.
+She earlier rejected the Trump team's arguments that an ex-president could not be prosecuted over acts that fall within the official duties of the job.

+In a statement Friday, Trump insisted anew that he was “entitled to presidential immunity” and was looking forward to having his case heard before the appeals court.

-There are still more Trump-related cases that the court — which includes three justices appointed by him — is poised to grapple with in the months ahead.
+There are still more Trump-related cases that the Supreme Court, which includes three justices appointed by him, is poised to grapple with.

-Trump's lawyers plan to ask the U.S. Supreme Court to overturn a decision Tuesday by the Colorado Supreme Court barring him from that state's ballot under Section 3 of the 14th Amendment, which prohibits anyone who swore an oath to support the Constitution and then "engaged in insurrection" against it from holding office.
+Trump's lawyers plan to ask the court t to overturn a decision by the Colorado Supreme Court barring him from that state's ballot under Section 3 of the 14th Amendment, which prohibits anyone who swore an oath to support the Constitution and then "engaged in insurrection" against it from holding office.

-And the high court separately has agreed to hear a case over the charge of obstruction of an official proceeding that has been brought against Trump as well as more than 300 of his supporters who stormed the Capitol on Jan.
+And the court separately has agreed to hear a case over the charge of obstruction of an official proceeding that has been brought against Trump and more than 300 of his supporters who stormed the Capitol on Jan.
 6, 2021.

 In the current immunity case, Smith had tried to persuade the justices to take up the matter directly, bypassing the appeals court.